 After the installation is complete, you can launch Discord from the application menu or by typing flatpak run com.discordapp.Discord in the terminal.

-If Discord doesn't launch after installation, try running it from the terminal to see any error messages:
+If the application does not open after installation, start it manually via the terminal to see any error messages:

 discord